Conflux-Union/syncmatica_r/CONFIG.md

-# Syncmatica Configuration Manual
+# Syncmatica_r Configuration Manual

-This document explains what the possibilities, options and restrictions of configuring syncmatica are.
+This document explains what the possibilities, options and restrictions of configuring Syncmatica_r are.

 ## Configuration

-syncmatica is configured by a `config.json` which can be found in `config/syncmatica/config.json`.
+Syncmatica_r is configured by a `config.json` which can be found in `config/syncmatica_r/config.json`.
+The legacy `config/syncmatica/config.json` location is still supported for existing installations.
 The json inside configures several settings on the Server/Client which are grouped together into categories.
 Here is an example of the current (As of this files last update time current) `config.json`:

 ### Server config.json